Responsible AI for Responsible Democracy

 Now, erase that.
 Forget about any developments of AI, and imagine instead that it's human beings who are doing these same things to each other.

-We are not at a point where these abilities could become a problem—we’re at a point where they already are a problem, brought about by humans themselves.
+We are not at a point where these abilities could become a problem---we're at a point where they already are a problem, brought about by humans themselves.
 And this particular point in history also involves the rapid technological advancements that are bringing AI into our lives.
-So it’s time to ask some crucial questions: How can AI, which seems to be an inevitable addition to our lives, be developed responsibly so that its uses are purely beneficial and not harmful?
-And…can responsible AI actually help save democracy in a world where humans have already put it on shaky ground?
+So it's time to ask some crucial questions: How can AI, which seems to be an inevitable addition to our lives, be developed responsibly so that its uses are purely beneficial and not harmful?
+And...can responsible AI actually help save democracy in a world where humans have already put it on shaky ground?

 Artificial Intelligence in the Political Sphere Today